Join the Floor Covering Apprenticeship and Training Program

 It’s a career that goes with you.

-Are you at a point in your life where you feel you need to start looking to the future?
+Are you at a point where you need to start looking to the future?
 Maybe college isn’t for you, but you aren’t willing to settle for whatever job comes along.
 The Floor Covering Apprenticeship Training Program allows you to “earn while you learn” and gain the training and skills you need to be a valuable construction trades craftsperson.

 Why Be A Floor Covering Craftsperson?

-First, the floor covering trade pays well, provides health care benefits, retirement benefits and continuing education.
-Second, it’s not just a job, it’s a career.
-Once a skill is mastered it can become a lifetime asset allowing you the flexibility to work at a variety of job sites and in a variety of geographic locations.
+First, the floor covering trade pays well and provides health care benefits, retirement benefits, and continuing education.
+Second, it’s not just a job; it’s a career.
+Once a skill is mastered, it can become a lifetime asset, allowing you the flexibility to work at various job sites and in different geographic locations.

 Will I Like It?

 You can take pride in your skills.
 The work of a floor covering professional is often in the public spotlight.
-Whether you laid the floor covering in a hospital, home, office building or sports arena, thousands of people see your craftsmanship on a daily basis.
-A quality floor covering job, creates a quality environment.
+Whether you laid the floor covering in a hospital, home, office building, or sports arena, thousands of people see your craftsmanship daily.
+A quality floor covering job creates a quality environment.
 After the job is finished, the floor covering is a daily reminder of the importance of your work.

 How Much Do I Earn As An Apprentice?